xchen389/cs4483game/README.md

 	to close the local web server, just close the process (in Windows, crtl-c in the commmand line)

-Note: you can edit freely the source files, and see the changes when you refresh in broweser while the web server is open (you don't need to restart it)
+Note: you can edit freely the source files, and see the changes when you refresh in browser while the web server is open (you don't need to restart it).

 ## Credits